makersacademy/chitter-challenge/README.md

 2)Then I created the database in psql.

-3)Then I wanted to connect the app to database.
+3)Then I connected the app to database.

-4)I was going to create a new app route for a erb page that would render a form page to allow the user to input a message.
+5)I was going to create a new app route for a erb page that would render a form page to allow the user to input a message.

-5)I would redirect the post route for the form to a get method route to a new page
+6)I would redirect the post route for the form to a get method route to a new page

-6)I was going to revisit my database and add a timestamp column that would add the time the record was posted.
+7)I was going to revisit my database and add a timestamp column that would add the time the record was posted.

 ##User instructions
 ###Setting Up Database